Plant-Root-Soil-Interactions-Modelling/CPlantBox/README.md

 The scripts might work on other Linux OS but has not been tested.

 ## Linux - manual installation
-Clone the repository by running:
+Clone the repository by running
 ```bash
 git clone --depth 1 -b master https://github.com/Plant-Root-Soil-Interactions-Modelling/CPlantBox.git
 ```
-Run CMake which configures the CPlantBox libraries by
+and use CMake to configure and compile the CPlantBox libraries
 ```bash
 cmake . && make
 ```
-in the root folder, and run some Python tutorial examples (see tutorial/latex/PlantBox_RootSytem), e.g
+To test the installation run a tutorial example, e.g
 ```bash
 cd tutorial/examples/python
 python3 example1a.py